 What are some questions I can ask my doctor about liver cancer?

 As you cope with liver cancer and its treatment, you need to have honest, open talks with your doctor.
 You should feel free to ask any question that's on your mind, no matter how small it might seem.
 Here are some questions you might want to ask.
 Be sure to add your own questions as you think of them.
 Nurses, social workers, and other members of the treatment team may also be able to answer many of your questions.

 - Would you please write down the exact type of cancer I have?

 - Where in the liver is my cancer?
 Has it spread beyond the liver?

 - What is the stage of my cancer?
-What does that mean in my case?
+What does that mean to me?

 - How well is my liver working?